halst/test/README.rst

 *Hell no!*  You know what's awesome?
 It's when the option parser *is* generated based on the beautiful help message that you write yourself!
-This way you don't need to write this stupid repeatable parser-code, and instead can write only the help message--*the way you want it*.
+This way you don't need to write this stupid repeatable parser-code, and instead can write only the help message---*the way you want it*.

 **docopt** helps you create most beautiful command-line interfaces *easily*: